jmichelin/docker-mean-brownfield/README.md

 ![Create IAM user](./assets/images/13-brownfield-aws-vpcid-2.png "Logo Title Text 6")
 ![Create IAM user](./assets/images/14-brownfield-aws-vpcid-3.png "Logo Title Text 6")

-We now have everything to fire up a new EC2 instance from a shell on your computer.
+We now have everything to fire up a new EC2 instance from a shell on your computer. (use `aws ec2 describe-subnets ` to find your available subnets)
 ```bash
 $ docker-machine create --driver amazonec2  --amazonec2-vpc-id [your-vpc-id] --amazonec2-zone a aws-mean
 Running pre-create checks...